 - Within five (5) calendar days of receiving the NMVTIS record from the state of record, the person or entity in possession of the motor vehicle must send a Notice of Possession to the

-owner and lienholder or record via certified mail.
-The owner and lienholder of record must be reported to DOR through the Unclaimed/Abandoned portal.
+registered owner, titled owner, and lienholder of record via certified mail.
+The registered owner, titled owner, and lienholder of record must be reported to DOR through the

 - Notice of Public Auction must be provided to DOR through the Unclaimed/Abandoned portal.
-If the auction is to be held in the county in which the vehicle is registered, the public
+If the auction is to be held in the county where the vehicle was last registered, the public

 - A list of all unclaimed/abandoned motor vehicles will be available to the public through the Unclaimed/Abandoned portal.

 - Within five (5) calendar days of the receipt of the Notice of Public Auction, the DOR shall send a Notice of Termination to the current owner and lienholder of record.
 The owner